delucaal/MRIToolkit/README.md

 - More examples will come in the next days.

 ###### Notes:
+- The file naming convention is to always indicate Niftis as .nii, even when they are actually compressed in .nii.gz.
+The code takes care of that, but expects only .nii as arguments in function calls!
 - Not everything has been checked yet - expect many bug fixes and new releases in the next time.
 - MRIToolkit relies on a couple of third party dependencies:
   - Elastix: 1) Either compile your own version or grab the executables for your platform here.
 2) Copy the file "TemplateMRIToolkitDefineLocalVars.m" to your MATLAB default folder (user/MATLAB or Documents/MATLAB), rename the file as "MRIToolkitDefineLocalVars.m".
 3) Edit the script, adjusting the variable MRIToolkit.Elastix.Location as needed.